ArPiRobot/arpirobot.github.io/docs/devs/technical.md

 - VoltageMonitor
 - IRReflectorModule

-## PythonLib Arduino Interface and Communication Protocol
+## CoreLib Arduino Interface and Communication Protocol
 - Document general communication protocol, start byte, escape byte, stop byte
 - CRC16, intent behind it, what happens if the Pi gets invalid data
 - Default settings for the firmware